 Engaging in any of the prohibited conduct outlined above may result in sanction(s) as determined by Recreational Services Administration.
 Some of the factors influencing the nature of the sanction(s) include the severity of the prohibited conduct at issue, and whether the person is a repeat offender of the conduct policy.
 Sanctions for engaging in prohibited conduct may include, but are not limited to the following:

-Expulsion from the Recreation Center for a specified period of time e.g., one day, ninety days, one year, five year.
+- Expulsion from the Recreation Center for a specified period of time, e.g. one day, ninety days, one year, five years, etc

-Referral to the appropriate University disciplinary procedures for additional possible sanctions, up to and including possible dismissal from the University.
+- Referral to the appropriate University of Michigan-Flint disciplinary procedures for additional possible sanctions, up to & including possible dismissal from the University

-Persons wishing to file an appeal should write to the Recreational Services Board of Review, Recreation Center, University of Michigan-Flint, Flint, MI 48502, within thirty (30) days of the date on the letter-issuing penalty.
-The Board of Review will set an appeal meeting within thirty (30) days after receipt of the letter of appeal.
-The Board of Review will then make a written decision within five (5) working days.
+Persons wishing to file an appeal should write to the Recreational Services Board of Review, Recreation Center, University of Michigan-Flint, 303 E. Kearsley St., Flint, MI 48502, within thirty (30) days of the date on the letter-issuing penalty.
+The Board of Review will set an appeal meeting within thirty (30) days after the receipt of the letter of appeal.
+The Board of Review will then make a written decision within five (5) business days.
 The decision of the Board of Review will be final.

-If the Board of Review reverses the action taken under the Conduct Policy, a prorated refund will be given from the day following the incident to the day the patron is allowed entry to the Recreation Center.
+2. If the Board of Review reverses the action taken under the Conduct Policy, a prorated refund will be given from the day following the incident to the day the patron is allowed entry to the Rec Center.

 Possessing, wearing, carrying or using firearms or any other dangerous weapons is prohibited on any property owned, leased or controlled by the University of Michigan, except by properly authorized law enforcement officers.